Generic Name: magnesium oxide (mag-NEE-zee-um OX-ide)

 - Mag-Caps should not be used in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Mag-Caps while you are pregnant.
-It is not known if Mag-Caps is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use Mag-Caps, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Mag-Caps: